 Sometimes, in order to study the system better, you want to dive into the code as fast as possible.
 To make this easier, Aspose.Words provides different plans for purchase or offers a Free Trial and a 30-day Temporary License for evaluation.

 Aspose.Words is incredible software that developers can try before purchasing.

-You can easily download Aspose.Words for evaluation.
-The evaluation download is the same as the purchased download.
-The evaluation version simply becomes licensed when you add a few lines of code to apply the license.
+The evaluation version is the same as the purchased one – the Trial version simply becomes licensed when you add a few lines of code to apply the license.

-The evaluation version of Aspose.Words (without a license specified) provides full product functionality, but it inserts an evaluation watermark at the top of the document on open and save, and limits the maximum document size to several hundred paragraphs.
+The Trial version of Aspose.Words without the specified license provides full product functionality, but inserts an evaluative watermark at the top of the document upon loading and saving and limits the maximum document size to a few hundred paragraphs.

 Licenses can be applied from various locations: